IGME-202-2221/Aliens-Visiting-Earth/README.md

 <br>-3 types of blockades that will spawn in --vertical beams (from enemy), floating block obstacles, and diagonal beams
 <br>(inspired by Jetpack Joyride)

+<br>There is a cooldown placed on the player's firing, so they can't spam fire too many bullets at once
+<br>-this was done by creating a variable that increments in update using Time.deltaTime in order to track if enough time has passed in between player fires

 ## Sources

 -Alien Sprite: https://www.kenney.nl/assets/alien-ufo-pack